chapel-lang/chapel/doc/rst/users-guide/base/constParam.rst

   nor beneficial.

-The ways in which a ``param`` value can affect code specialization or optimization may seem vague now, but should become clearer as we see how ``param`` values are used to create generic types and functions, to unroll loops, etc.
+The ways in which a ``param`` value can affect code specialization or optimization may seem vague now but should become clearer as we see how ``param`` values are used to create generic types and functions, to unroll loops, etc.